Ahmed-AG/hackerbot/README.md

 Skill | Tools | Status |
 --- | --- | ---
 Port Scanning | nmap | In progress
-Reading logs | AWS CloudWatch Insight | Coming soon
+Reading AWS logs | AWS CloudWatch Insight | Coming soon

 ## Usage
 hackerbot will use the first "word" in your promopt to decide the action it needs to take.
 The following are the currently supported actions: